 Use this local-cluster-first path only if traffic is already spiking and immediate action is required:

-Wait for local resharding to complete.
+- Wait for local resharding to complete.

-Wait for local resharding to complete.
+- Wait for local resharding to complete on every participating cluster.

 Do not add CRDB instances or make topology changes before the CRDB-level alignment is complete.